 [Editor’s note: It is suggested to provide justification for the chosen statistical distributions of antenna pointing angles taking into account orbital parameters of operational user satellites.]

-Power control, scheduler, and BS loading probability

-[TBD]

 Calculate aggregate interference

 At each time instant, the interference from each IMT source within the area of visibility of the SRS DRS satellite is determined by calculating the effective antenna gains, and applicable losses between each interference source and the victim satellite.
 Aggregate interference is calculated by summing the interference contribution from each of the transmitting BS and UEs.